Why Choose Scrum for Your Product Development?

 Agile processes have been thrust into the limelight by work recently done in the area of software development.
 Software development is unique due to its potential for rapid feedback loops.
 Many of these feedback loops can be compressed, allowing learning to take place sooner.
 This is commonly referred to as inspecting and adapting.

 Unlike other human efforts, software has been one the fastest models for understanding intense human collaborative efforts.

 Despite software development being new relative to man’s history on the planet, it has offered us a chance to rapidly learn what works well for intense collaborative efforts.
 Most of the efforts in software development sit on the boundary between complex to chaotic.
-Software development has enabled a rapid viral model for understanding how people work together to build complex things.
 The Scrum framework has demonstrated broad applicability to any endeavor of work that lives within the complex to chaotic boundary for a team’s work.

 Scrum is a project or product development method that contains short rapid cycles for evolving product.
 These rapid cycles have enabled software development to move from an area of almost pure art, to creative craft, with well understood engineering practices that support the craft.
 The same rapid cycles have revealed better ways to tune human collaboration and improve combined effort.
 As a result, we see Scrum and other agile methods being broadly applied to other challenging efforts where complexity reigns.

 Roles in the Scrum process can be used as a shorthand for understanding the framework.